madajaju/ailtire/docs/CLI/package.md

 ## Description

 Used to manage the packages in the ailtire application using the ailtire framework.
-Once a package is created it can be built using the [ailtire package build](cli-package-build) command.
+Once a package is created it can be built using the [ailtire package buildEngine](cli-package-buildEngine) command.
 This command will create containers that can e used to deploy the application using the [ailtire package install](cli-package-install) command.

-* [ailtire package build](cli-package-build) - Build the container images for the package based on the deployment architecture in the [directory structure](directory).
+* [ailtire package buildEngine](cli-package-buildEngine) - Build the container images for the package based on the deployment architecture in the [directory structure](directory).
 * [ailtire package create](cli-package-create) - Create an package in the ailtire framework.
 Create the [directory structure](directory) for the package.